Secure bootloader chain

 You must generate and use your own signing keys while in development and before deploying when using either MCUboot or the nRF Secure Immutable Bootloader as an immutable bootloader.
 See Using development keys for more information.

-The bootloader capabilities table indicates the bootloaders that are valid for use as immutable bootloaders.
+The bootloader capabilities table lists the bootloaders that you can use as an immutable bootloader.

 If you also need the capability of updating the bootloader, you can add a second-stage upgradable bootloader to the bootloader chain.
 It can be updated through either wired or over-the-air (OTA) updates, unlike the immutable bootloader.

 The immutable bootloader, acting as the root of trust, protects the upgradable bootloader, which must also continue the chain of trust by verifying the next image in the boot sequence.
 For this reason, the immutable bootloader is responsible for upgrading the upgradable bootloader and verifying its metadata and image integrity.
 For more information about how the immutable bootloader accomplishes this, see the Flash memory layout section of the nRF Secure Immutable Bootloader.